 - Remove the words “CORPORATE SEAL” prior to affixing the Board seal

 - Capital Plan Instructions for 2021/22 5-yr CP Submissions – FINAL (PDF)

 - Appendix C: Long Range Facilities Plan Guidelines (LRFP) (PDF)

-- Appendix D: Demolition Project Request Fact Sheet (DPRFS) (PDF)
+- Appendix D: Demolition Project Request Fact Sheet (DPRFS) (DOCX)

-- Appendix E: Project Request Fact Sheet (PRFS) (PDF)
+- Appendix E: Project Request Fact Sheet (PRFS) (DOCX)